-Transitional provisions which bring workers into the new framework on commencement are designed to minimise the risk of harm to people with disability while also streamlining the transition to reduce the impact on service delivery and the workforce to the fullest extent possible.
+Transitional provisions which bring workers into the new framework on commencement are designed to minimise the risk of harm to people with disability while also reducing the impact on service delivery and the workforce to the fullest extent possible.
 By transitioning workers to the new system as soon as possible, more workers will be captured in the new, more robust framework sooner, including by being subject to ongoing monitoring and a higher risk assessment standard.
 This helps to achieve the overall purpose of the Bill and ensures the transitional arrangements prescribed in the National Disability Insurance Scheme (Practice Standards - Worker Screening) Rules (Cth) as in force from time to time (WS Rules), are adhered to.

-The purpose of the limitation on the right to a fair hearing arising from the disqualifying offence framework is (when a clearance is suspended or an interim bar issued) to provide necessary and sufficient time for an NDIS worker screening unit to gather information, and to take into consideration the outcome of all pending charges or allegations, when making a determination.
-In the case of an excluded person (who is not excluded on the basis of a conviction for a disqualifying offence), the purpose of the limitation is to ensure that the person is unable to engage in certain employment unless there is a significant and exceptional change in circumstances that will allow the chief executive to be satisfied that the person no longer poses a risk of harm.
-The six-month and five year timeframes are consistent with the nationally consistent policy under the IGA.
+The purpose of the limitation on the right to a fair hearing arising from the disqualifying offences framework (when a clearance is suspended or an interim bar issued) is to provide necessary and sufficient time for an NDIS worker screening unit to gather information, and to take into consideration the outcome of all pending charges or allegations, when making a determination.
+In the case of an excluded person (who is not excluded on the basis of a conviction for a disqualifying offence), the purpose of the limitation is to ensure that the person is unable to engage in certain roles unless there is a significant and exceptional change in circumstances that will allow the chief executive to be satisfied that the person no longer poses a risk of harm to people with disability.
+The six-month and five-year timeframes are consistent with the nationally agreed policy under the IGA.

-Excluding review for disqualified persons and requiring a person to seek internal review prior to seeking external review through the Queensland Civil and Administrative Tribunal is also consistent with the nationally consistent policy under the IGA.
-In particular, these arrangements are necessary to exclude disqualified persons from being able to seek review, given there will never be a circumstance so exceptional that would justify disqualified persons working with people with disability as the risk of harm is too great.
+Excluding reviews for disqualified persons and requiring a person to seek an internal review prior to seeking external review through QCAT is also consistent with the nationally agreed policy under the IGA.
+These arrangements are necessary to exclude disqualified persons from being able to seek review, given there will never be a circumstance so exceptional that would justify disqualified persons working with people with disability, as it is considered conviction for a disqualifying offence means the person poses an unacceptable risk of harm.

-This also aims to deter individuals who pose a high risk of harm to people with disability (disqualified persons) from seeking work in the sector, and to reduce the potential for providers to employ workers who pose an unacceptable risk of harm to people with disability.
+This also aims to deter individuals who have a conviction for a disqualifying offence, and pose a high risk of harm to people with disability, from seeking work in the sector, and to reduce the potential for providers to employ workers who pose an unacceptable risk of harm to people with disability.

-Overall, the purpose of these arrangements is to promote the right of people with disability to live free from abuse, violence, neglect or exploitation, including financial abuse and exploitation.
+Overall, the purpose of these arrangements is to promote the right of people with disability to live lives free from abuse, violence, neglect or exploitation, including financial abuse and exploitation.
 Given the critical significance of that purpose, the arrangements are consistent with the values of a free and democratic society.

-The purposes of the above elements of the Bill are consistent with a free and democratic society based on human dignity, equality and freedom as they allow for the new worker screening framework to necessarily approach transitional, disqualification, and appeal and review arrangements on the basis of risk of harm posed to a person with disability.
+The purposes of the above elements of the Bill are consistent with a free and democratic society based on human dignity, equality and freedom as they allow the new worker screening framework to approach transitional, disqualification, and appeal and review arrangements based on the risk of harm posed to a person with disability.